What is Stock Halt?

 - An occasion when massive or materialistic changes happen to the financial health of the company.

 - To provide the entire market participant to be aware of some vital information about a stock or security.

 - To eradicate any kind of illegal practice of arbitrage options.

 - To provide other markets or exchanges, receive the news simultaneously.

-- To protect investors from suffering huge monetary losses.
+- To protect investors from suffering substantial monetary losses.

 - To prevent the stock from becoming a victim of panic buying or panic selling.

-- There are certain scenarios when, after a halt is lifted, the share price comes plummeting down.
+- There are specific scenarios when, after a halt is lifted, the share price comes plummeting down.